 About Nicholas

-Nick holds a MA in Theological Studies from Princeton Theological Seminary (2017) where he was awarded the Senior Class Fellowship in Theology, and a BA in Theology from Azusa Pacific University (2013).
-He and his wife, Ellen, live in Seattle, WA with their daughter, Denny.
+Nick holds a MA in Theological Studies from Princeton Theological Seminary and a BA in Theology from Azusa Pacific University.
+Based in Seattle, he lives with his wife, Ellen, and their daughter, Denny.

 Education